oab1/VoronMods/v2.2 Sherpa Mini Toolhead/Readme.md

 Compact toolhead with direct drive extruder weighing in at 265 grams with steel hardware.
 Features a modified sherpa mini extruder for tighter integration with hotend, magnetic probe, and optional Huvud (toolhead PCB) integration all under the cover.

+There is also a Voron compatible version with inductive probe and cable chains.

 ![picture](Images/tronhead_complete_3.PNG)
 ![picture](Images/uncovered.PNG)